Stuck, Bored, and Unfulfilled at Work

 I just received an email with the plaintive title of “Stuck.
 Bored.
 Unfulfilled.”
 The sender was seeking any advice I might have to get out of this rut.
-This person is not alone; a lack of meaning at work is a common refrain among today’s workers.
-And what is particularly sad to me are the numbers of people who have been feeling this way for years, even decades.
-They hate their jobs, they hate their lives, they hate where they live, and yet…life goes on.
+And this person isn't alone; a lack of meaning at work is a common refrain among today’s workers.

-Readers describe never-ending to-do lists, meaningless assignments, pointless meetings, co-workers who don’t care, new projects that seem destined for failure, unrelenting politics, lack of promotion or recognition of talent, a poor economy, weak job prospects, unreasonable bosses— and they all lead to fatigue, boredom, a lack of meaning and ultimately burnout.
-And they offer myriad reasons and justifications for remaining stuck—some completely valid and some just excuses.
+Readers describe endless to-do lists, meaningless assignments, pointless meetings, co-workers who don’t care, new projects that seem destined for failure, unrelenting politics, lack of promotion or recognition of talent, a poor economy, weak job prospects, unreasonable bosses—and all of these problems can lead to fatigue, boredom, a lack of meaning, and ultimately, burnout.
+People offer myriad reasons and justifications for remaining stuck—some are completely valid and some are just excuses.